-Director for the Institute of Community Health; Professor of Physical Therapy
+Director for the Gary and Linda Byers Institute for Community Health; Professor of Physical Therapy

 B.S., Methodist College; B.S.P.T., Winston-Salem State University; M.A. and Ph.D., Kent State University